History of Hong Kong: Imperial China era (221 BC – 1841 AD)

 The territory was loosely part of China during the Qin dynasty (221–206 BC) and then Nam Viet (203–111 BC).
 During the Qin dynasty, the territory was governed by Panyu County until the time of the Jin dynasty.
 Archaeological evidence indicates that the population increased during the Han dynasty (206 BC – AD 220).
 In the 1950s, the tomb at Lei Cheng Uk from the Eastern Han dynasty (25–220 AD) was excavated and archaeologists began to investigate the possibility that salt production flourished in Hong Kong around 2,000 years ago, although conclusive evidence has not been found.
 Tai Po Hoi, the sea of Tai Po, was a major pearl hunting harbour in China from the Han dynasty through to the Ming dynasty (1368–1644), with activities peaking during the Southern Han (917–971).

 During the Jin dynasty until the early Tang dynasty, Hong Kong was governed by Bao'an County.
 Under the Tang dynasty, the Guangdong region flourished as an international trading centre.
 The Tuen Mun region in what is now Hong Kong's New Territories served as a port, naval base, salt production centre and later as a base for the exploitation of pearls.
 Lantau Island was also a salt production centre, where riots by salt smugglers against the government broke out.
 From the middle of the Tang dynasty until the Ming dynasty, Hong Kong was governed by Dongguan County.

-On 10 May 1278, Emporer Zhao Bing, the last Song dynasty emperor, was enthroned at Mui Wo on Lantau Island; this event is commemorated by the Sung Wong Toi memorial in Kowloon.
+On 10 May 1278, Emperor Zhao Bing, the last Song dynasty emperor, was enthroned at Mui Wo on Lantau Island; this event is commemorated by the Sung Wong Toi memorial in Kowloon.
 After his defeat at the Battle of Yamen on 19 March 1279, the child emperor committed suicide by drowning with his officials at Mount Ya (modern Yamen Town in Guangdong).
 During the Mongol period, Hong Kong saw its first population boom as Chinese refugees enter the area.
 Most of these refugees were Chinese Song dynasty loyalists fleeing the Mongol conquest of Song China.